rcgsheffield/sheffield_hpc/bessemer/software/apps/Schrodinger.rst

 In headless interactive mode, the following commands will be helpful in seeing and diagnosing the schrodinger jobs or commands you run.

-The first commands lists all the schrodinger tasks that are running in the background:
+The first commands lists the schrodinger tasks that are running in the background:

 .. code-block:: console